-Compared to the rest of the New York City market, the Midtown Manhattan region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the New York City market, the Midtown Manhattan region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 1812 listings have been listed, so you'll want to check back regularly for new listings.
-About 14% of the office spaces in the Midtown Manhattan are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+In the last 90 days, 2356 listings have been listed, so you'll want to check back regularly for new listings.
+About 12% of the available leases in the Midtown Manhattan are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,760 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this area are close to 12 floors.
-Most buildings in this region were built in 1921 and are Class A.
+Even though the median size is 3,000 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are close to 12 stories.
+Most buildings in this area were built in 1921 and are Class A.

 This region is fairly equally mixed residential and commercial.
-Manufacturing is the dominant industry in this market.
-Commute by public transit is the most popular way to get to work amongst Midtown Manhattan occupants.
+Manufacturing is the dominant industry in this region.
+Commute by public transit is the most popular way to get to work amongst Midtown Manhattan folk.
 Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.